TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 Configuration of password hashing is done by TYPO3 automatically and administrators usually do not need to worry about details too much: The installation process will configure the best available hash algorithm by default.
-This is usually Argon2i.
+Some of the most secure algorithms currently are Argon2i and Argon2id.
 Only if the PHP build is incomplete, some less secure fallback will be selected.

-Switching between hash algorithms in a TYPO3 instance is unproblematic: Password hashes of the old selected algorithm are just kept but newly created users automatically use the new hash algorithms.
-If a user successfully logs in and a hash in the database for that user is found that uses an algorithm no longer configured as default hash algorithm, the user password hash will be upgraded to the currently selected hash algorithm.
-This way, existing user password hashes are updated to better hash algorithms over time, upon login.
+Switching between hash algorithms in a TYPO3 instance is unproblematic: Password hashes of the old selected algorithm are just kept but newly created users automatically use the new configured hash algorithm.
+If a user successfully logs in and a hash in the database for that user is found that uses an algorithm no longer configured as default hash algorithm, the user password hash will be upgraded to it.
+This way, existing user password hashes are updated to newer and better hash algorithms over time, upon login.

 Note that "dead" users (users that don't use the site anymore and never login) will thus never get their hashes upgraded to better algorithms.
 This is an issue that can't be solved on this hash level directly since upgrading the password hash always requires the plain text password submitted by the user.
-However, it is a good idea to clean up dead users from the database anyway, site administrators should establish processes to comply with the idea of data minimisation of person related data.
-TYPO3 helps here for instance with the "Table garbage collection" task of the scheduler extension, details on this are however out-of-scope of this section.
+However, it is a good idea to clean up dead users from the database anyway.
+Site administrators should establish processes to comply with the idea of data minimisation of person related data (General Data Protection Regulation, GDPR).
+TYPO3 helps here for instance with the
+"Table garbage collection" task of the scheduler extension.
+See :ref:`Scheduler: Garbage Collection <ext_scheduler:table-garbage-collection-task>`

 To verify and select which specific hash algorithm is currently configured for frontend and backend users, a preset of the settings module is available.
 It can be found in